IBM/CognitiveConcierge/README.md

 <!--![Bluemix Deployments](https://deployment-tracker.mybluemix.net/stats/f4ae263f304ffe32cbb17f3238c3ac86/badge.svg)-->

 # CognitiveConcierge

+> Watson Conversation is now Watson Assistant.
+Although some images in this code pattern may show the service as Watson Conversation, the steps and processes will still work.

 CognitiveConcierge is an end-to-end Swift application sample with an iOS front end and a Kitura web framework back end.
-This application also demonstrates how to pull in a number of different Watson services to your Swift client and server side apps via the Watson Developer Cloud's [Swift SDK](https://github.com/watson-developer-cloud/swift-sdk), including Conversation, Text to Speech, Speech to Text, and the Natural Language Understanding service.
+This application also demonstrates how to pull in a number of different Watson services to your Swift client and server side apps via the Watson Developer Cloud's [Swift SDK](https://github.com/watson-developer-cloud/swift-sdk), including Watson Assistant, Text to Speech, Speech to Text, and the Natural Language Understanding service.

 <img src="images/CC1.png" width="250"><img src="images/CC2.png" width="250"><img src="images/CC7.png" width="250">

 ## Included Components
-- Watson Conversation service
+- Watson Assistant service
 - Watson Text to Speech service
 - Watson Speech to Text service
 - Watson Natural Language Understanding service